stfc/PSyclone/doc/user_guide/getting_going.rst

 The following instructions are intended for a PSyclone user who wants to work with a released version of the code.
-If you are a developer or wish to test a specific branch of PSyclone from the GitHub repository please see :ref:`Installation section in the Developer Guide <dev-installation>`.
+If you are a developer or wish to test a specific branch of PSyclone from the GitHub repository please see the
+:ref:`Installation section in the Developer Guide <dev-installation>`.

 .. tabs::

-  .. tab:: from PyPI
+  .. tab:: From PyPI:

     For a system-wide installation use: